 - Live in a surrogacy-friendly state

 What can make me ineligible to pursue surrogacy?

-There are several conditions and pregnancy-related complications that can make someone ineligible for surrogacy.
+Several conditions and pregnancy-related complications can make someone ineligible for surrogacy.

 - No history of pregnancy